The Stavanger Botanic Garden

-The Stavanger Botanic Garden was established in 1978 and includes 12.9 hectares of garden and parkland.
-The botanic garden is owned and operated by the Stavanger city council.
+The Stavanger Botanic Garden was established in 1977 and includes 8 hectares of garden and parkland.
+The botanic garden is owned and operated by the City of Stavanger.

 In the Geographic Garden you can see species from other parts of the world where the climate is similar to that of the Stavanger area.
 Among the highlights are the big-leaved species of Rhododendron (e.g. R. sinogrande) and kiwi (Actinidia deliciosa) from Asia, several species of Hebe from New Zealand, Embothrium, Eucryphia, and Nothofagus from South America.